rdkcentral/rdk-halif-libdrm/docs/pages/libdrm.md

 ## Description
-As the name suggestes, libdrm is a library created to facilitate the interface of user-space programs with the DRM subsystem.
+Libdrm is a library created to facilitate the interface of user-space programs with the DRM subsystem.
 This library is merely a wrapper that provides a function written in C for every ioctl of the DRM API, as well as constants, structures and other helper elements.
 The use of libdrm not only avoids exposing the kernel interface directly to applications, but presents the usual advantages of reusing and sharing code between programs.

 ### Introduction